For those who have graduated from college recently, December’s nearing month comes with some harsh reality.

-Once you have predetermined your budget and have it well set up, it becomes easy for you to understand what you can afford.
+Once you have predetermined your budget and set it well up, it becomes easy to understand what you can afford.
 Sometimes, to cut on your budget, you can consider having a room or even go back to your family home for a couple of months to make that little loan repayment.

 To stay on top of your finances, consider using an app to track how you spend.

-In cases where your budget feels stretched, consider income-based repayment programs, such programs let you pay a small percentage of your income instead of a flat rate, provided you are under a specific income threshold.
-In general, it’s thought that everyone whose debt is higher than your annual discretionary income qualifies for this program.
+In cases where your budget feels stretched, consider income-based repayment programs.
+Such programs let you pay a small percentage of your income instead of a flat rate, provided you are under a specific income threshold.
+In general, it’s thought that everyone whose debt is higher than their annual discretionary income qualifies for this program.

 In either case above, borrowers must apply for a chance to have their payments postponed.

-Good credit history can make a big difference, especially when you apply for other loans like a car loan, lease, credit card, mortgage, or even a job.
+Good credit history can make a big difference, especially when applying for other loans like a car loan, lease, credit card, mortgage, or even a job.

-Here’s what most grads overlook, during the graduation, you might feel flushed with monetary gifts, you can use this to beef up your first few payments.
+You might feel flushed with monetary gifts.
+Here’s what most grads overlook during their graduation.
+You can use this to beef up your first few payments.

-Also, you need to specify that those extra funds are applied to the principal of the loan, not to the future interest payments.
+Also, you need to specify that those extra funds are applied to the loan principal, not to the future interest payments.

-Today, more and more employers are offering student-loan repayment options to their employees; this can help recent graduates pay their debt.
+Today, more and more employers offer student loan repayment options to their employees; this can help recent graduates pay their debt.

-About 8% of companies, including Fidelity, Aetna, and PwC, now provides taxable contributions to help the employees repay student loans.
+About 8% of companies, including Fidelity, Aetna, and PwC, now provide taxable contributions to repay student loans.

 Therefore, if you are hunting for a job, stay keen on potential employers with student loan assistance programs.

-The moment you have a steady job earned a salary, and with a credit history, feel free to consult with a financial adviser about possible options.
+The moment you have a steady job and have a credit history, feel free to consult with a financial adviser about possible options.

 If you owe several different loans, you can opt to consolidate them.
 Alternatively, you could also decide to have your repayment terms beyond the usual ten years to reduce your monthly payments.

-However, you need to weigh your options first.
-You can consolidate or refinance to a private loan which can always get the benefits of federal loan like the income-based repayment programs, loan forgiveness, for those who would qualify.
+However, it would help if you weighed your options first.
+You can consolidate or refinance to a private loan that can always get the benefits from federal loans like the income-based repayment programs, loan forgiveness, and those who qualify.